Real, Atletico get two-window transfer bans

 SPECIFIC CIRCUMSTANCES

-World soccer's governing body FIFA said on Thursday its rules were designed to protect minors who move to other countries and prevent soccer clubs from exploiting them.
+FIFA says its rules are designed to protect minors who move to other countries and prevent soccer clubs from exploiting them.

-It noted that the need for the strict application of these rules had been "confirmed on various occasions" by the Court of Arbitration for Sport (CAS).
+It notes that the need for the strict application of these rules has been "confirmed on various occasions" by the Court of Arbitration for Sport (CAS).

-"Opening up the door to exceptions beyond those carefully drafted and included in the regulations would unavoidably lead to cases of circumvention of the rationale for these provisions," FIFA said.
+"Opening up the door to exceptions beyond those carefully drafted and included in the regulations would unavoidably lead to cases of circumvention of the rationale for these provisions," FIFA said on Thursday.

 The two clubs were given 90 days to regularise their situation but can continue to sell players during the ban.